Benchmark and Tasks¶

 random_dense_feature |

-random | dense | feature | Standard dense baseline |
+random | dense | feature | standard dense baseline |

 random_dense_encoding |

-random | dense | encoding | Dense baseline with encoding input |
+random | dense | encoding | dense baseline with continuous encoding |

 beam_dense_feature |

-beam | dense | feature | Cross-beam / cross-configuration generalization |
+beam | dense | feature | cross-beam / cross-configuration generalization |

 beam_dense_encoding |

-beam | dense | encoding | Cross-beam generalization with encoding input |
+beam | dense | encoding | cross-beam generalization with continuous encoding |

 scene_dense_feature |

-scene | dense | feature | Cross-scene / cross-environment generalization |
+scene | dense | feature | cross-scene / cross-environment generalization |

 scene_dense_encoding |

-scene | dense | encoding | Cross-scene generalization with encoding input |
+scene | dense | encoding | cross-scene generalization with continuous encoding |

 random_sparse_feature_samples819 |

-random | sparse | feature | Sparse reconstruction with 819 samples |
+random | sparse | feature | sparse reconstruction with 819 sampled observations |

 random_sparse_encoding_samples819 |

-random | sparse | encoding | Sparse reconstruction with 819 samples |
+random | sparse | encoding | sparse reconstruction with 819 sampled observations |

 Sparse Setting: samples819¶

-- 819 sampled observations per example
+- 819 sampled observations

 This setting is intended to evaluate: